zannloo/tp/docs/DeveloperGuide.md

    user would execute the following command: `edit ~/grp-001 -i grp-003`.
 3. When parsing the command, from the path, the parser would be able to deduce that we are editing a group.
 It then checks the flags to ensure only required flags are present.
+4. The fields to be edited is then stored in an `EditGroupDescriptor` instance.
+(For student it would be stored in an `EditStudentDescriptor`)
-4. If the id is being edited, `ModelManager::hasGroupWithId` is called to ensure it does not result in a duplicate.
+5. If the id is being edited, `ModelManager::hasGroupWithId` is called to ensure it does not result in a duplicate.
-5. The `RootChildOperation::editChild` then makes a copy of the existing group while updating the values.
+6. The `RootChildOperation::editChild` then makes a copy of the existing group while updating the values found in the `EditGroupDescriptor`.

    <puml src="diagrams/EditIntermediateState.puml" width="550" />